 Changing your business telephone system

 Cloud Services – Most organizations are now comfortable with the concept of cloud-based services and applications.
-The business benefits in terms of flexibility, built-in security and removing on-premises equipment are apparent.
+The business benefits of cloud based systems in terms of flexibility, built-in security and removing on-premises equipment are apparent.
 However, some still see it as risky to move familiar services and applications to the cloud and will need to be confident that their networks can provide the availability and quality of service required to support the transition without impacting performance or productivity.

 Complexity and Choice – At the same time, complexity and choice of vendors and solutions continues to increase, leaving business professionals to puzzle over these choices.
 At the same time, using a strategy of multiple suppliers to lower costs can expose the organisation when things get complex or there’s a problem.
 Businesses are looking for a proven supplier that can manage the network end-to-end and ensure problems can be resolved quickly.